staceyjf/happilyEverAvatar/README.md

 3. I want my uploaded image to be modified by a prompt of my choice

+4. I want to be able to reset to upload another image to be generated

 ## MVP

 1. Get a user photo upload modified using a set of fixed prompts

 2. Users should have the ability to add their own prompt

+3. A loading animation to help user's now that the AI is working

 ## Icebox

-1. Including a loading animation to help user's now that the AI is working
+1. Using the devices integrated camera to upload a photo